drhsqlite/fossil-mirror/www/containers.md

     tree mounted into the container’s root filesystem instead.

-2. Anything that depends on the `/jail` directory and the fact that it becomes the root once the Fossil server is up and running.
+2. Anything that depends on the `/jail` directory and the fact that it becomes the file system’s root once the Fossil server is up and running.

 [The changes to fix this](/file/containers/Dockerfile-nojail.patch) aren’t complicated.
 Simply apply that patch to our stock `Dockerfile`